 Yes, our entire team has been fully vaccinated and boosted.

 What else is Better Living Through Dentistry doing to keep everyone safe in the dental office?

 Our first goal is to eliminate, as much as possible, the chance of anyone with known or suspected COVID-19 from entering our office.
 Therefore, we are screening all patients by phone prior to their appointment and then again once they arrive for their appointment before they enter the practice.
-We are also required to screen all personnel before they are allowed to come to work each day.
-Additionally, we take the temperature of all patients and dental team members prior to their entering the practice.
+This includes taking temperatures to check for fever.

 With the exception of when a patient is directly receiving dental care, patients will be asked to wear a mask at all times and maintain a 6 foot social distance from other patients.
 We will be staggering patient appointment arrival and departure times to assure patients are able to maintain six feet of distance from one another when in the common spaces in the dental office.

 Patients will also be asked to use hand sanitizer provided at the front desk and wash their hands upon entering the treatment room.
 Patients will be asked to rinse with an antimicrobial pre-procedural mouthwash prior to starting any dental procedure.

 For the time being we will also be adapting dental treatment to minimize the use of dental instruments and equipment that may create a mist of water in or around a patient’s mouth that could spread saliva or respiratory droplets to the dental providers.
 If the use of such equipment is necessary, we will be using high volume aerosol suctions and barriers like rubber dams when appropriate for certain procedures.